Fetch Oracle

 cd ~/telliot-feeds/disputable-values-monitor/

-Before running the DVM it may be useful to check the .env file inside telliot-feeds.
+Before running the DVM check the .env file inside telliot-feeds.
 That's where the variables for DVM are stored and where you'll set your Discord Webhook for alerts.

 For example, if you're going to be reporting and monitoring only pulsechain Mainnet, comment out (with a '#') the endpoints for Testnet or any other ones that may be present.